Kenny Murphy (soccer): Career

-Murphy managed former club National League clubs Melbourne Knights FC from 1991 to 1992, Melbourne Zebras 1994 to 1995 and was assistant coach in 2005 at another former club, South Melbourne.
+Murphy managed former club National League club Melbourne Knights FC, then known as Melbourne Croatia, from 1991 to 1992, where he won the NSL Premiership but lost the Grand Final to Adelaide City on penalty shoot-out..He left Melbourne Knights mid-way through the 1992-93 season.
+He joined Melbourne Zebras 1994 to 1995 and was assistant coach in 2005 at another former club, South Melbourne.
 He managed Altona Magic although he left after just over a year.
-In July 2006, two weeks after leaving Altona, he took over at Kingston City.
+In July 2006, two weeks after leaving Altona, he took over at Kingston City.In 2008, he coached Western Suburbs SC, and then returned to Manningham United, then known as Fawkner Blues in 2010.